Blog comments are a relic from a bygone era.

 Examples of Blog Comments that Kicked Butt (and The Extra Ingredient They All Share)

-So what does a comment that has each of these elements look like?
+So what does a good comment that has each of these elements look like?

 It looks a lot like this comment from Adrienne Smith:

-And it looks a lot like this comment from Carol Amato:
+And it looks a lot like this comment from Ayodeji Awosika:

-Adrienne’s and Carol’s comments start with greetings, go straight to compliments, add value to make connections, and end on promises.
+Adrienne’s and Ayodeji’s comments start with greetings, go straight to compliments, add value, and end on promises.

 Any robot can start a comment with a greeting and end it with a promise.

-But for a comment to take that next step, for a comment to get you noticed by the blog’s owner, you have to let “you” shine through.
+But for a comment to take the next step, for a comment to get noticed by the blog’s owner or editor, you have to let “you” shine through.

 Jaime should know.
-He’s an expert at letting his personality shine through in his comments.
-The comment he left for The Blogger’s Bucket List: 20 Must-Reach Milestones on the Path to World Domination is a perfect example.
+He’s an expert at letting his personality shine through in his comments:

 Jaime writes his comments the way he might write an email to a friend.